General Filters

 Venture Capital Firms | Invest with a clear thesis and strategy based on check size, stage and sector | 4,000+ VCs that have made at least “1” investment in the past three months |

-For most companies, raising capital from Venture Capital Firms is the most common approach.
+For most companies, raising capital from VC Firms is the recommended approach.
 As an asset class, VC has a proven model to invest in early-stage companies (even when the odds of success may not be high).
 Other investor types typically play a peripheral role in rounds that are led by VCs.

 Additionally, different types of investors tend to be more active at different stages.
 Within the filter view, users can toggle by stage and see which types of investors are most active at a given stage.